LSU-UE5/UE5-Materials/animation-ii/README.md

 ##### `Step 15.`\|`UE5MAT`| :large_blue_diamond: :small_orange_diamond:

 Now since normals is vector math and not pixel colors we can't just add them to get a combined normal.
-We need to use the *Blend Angle COrrected Normals** node.
+We need to use the **Blend Angle Corrected Normals** node.
 Attach both **Normal** outputs to it.

 ![blended adjusted normals node](images/combineNormals.png)